Windows OS Hub

 • Linux

-Windows OS Hub / Virtualization / VMWare / Enable SSH on VMware ESXi Host
+Windows OS Hub / Virtualization / VMware / Enable SSH on VMware ESXi Host

 Enable SSH on VMware ESXi Host

-The remote access to the command prompt (server console) via SSH is disabled by default on VMware ESXi hosts.
+Remote access to the command prompt (server console) via SSH is disabled by default on VMware ESXi hosts.
 So, when connecting to an ESXi host over SSH, you will get the error: ssh: connect to host 192.168.50.13 port 22: Connection refused.
 In this article, we’ll cover all the ways to enable SSH access on VMware ESXi hosts.

 Contents: